INFORMATION ABOUT BREXIT

 The applications of the UK citizens and their family members have to be submitted in person to the Migration Directorate or the relevant Migration Office at the Regional Directorate of the Ministry of Interior as per their address of residence.

-The fee for issuance of the document will be BGN 18 (approx. € 9) and for handling the request - BGN 7 (approx. € 3.50).
+The fee for issuance of the document will be BGN 18 (approx. € 9) for normal service and BGN 36 (approx. € 18) for express service.

 In all cases under this section the residence permits, issued to UK nationals and their family members, will be in the format prescribed by Council Regulation (EC) No 1030/ 2002 of 13 June 2002 (plastic card) and will contain a reference in accordance with the Withdrawal Agreement and the acts on its implementation (“Art.
 50 TEU”).